 Bring Your Own Cloud (BYOC)

-"Bring Your Own Cloud" (BYOC) satellites are a hybrid between and satellites.
+"Bring Your Own Cloud" (BYOC) satellites are a hybrid between self hosted and earthly-managed satellites.
 These satellites are managed by Earthly; just like our managed offering, but within your infrastructure.
 This blends the ease-of-use of managed satellites with the security benefits that self hosting can bring.

 Comparing Earthly Satellite Offerings